bnbinder/LoggerV2/README.md

 successful(?) logger

 stuff.java contains a script for writing and retriving the files to and from the roborio.
-If one knows how to access files on the roborio and send them to a computer from the roborio, pls give code :)

 how 2 run
 - change stuff.java so teamNumber = roborio team number